-How do you keep your customers, prospects, investors and stakeholders updated and intrigued, and prevent from going silent?
+How do you keep your customers, prospects, investors, and stakeholders updated and intrigued, and prevent them from going silent?
 Data!

 Most startups have access to a treasure trove of unique data that can be used to craft compelling and newsworthy stories for the media and ensure that the PR drumbeat keeps thumping in between company milestones.

 Here’s a look at how and why we should be using data to score some great PR.